facebookexperimental/Robyn/README.md

 ## Introduction

-  * **What is Robyn**: Robyn is an experimental, semi-automated and open-sourced Marketing Mix Modeling (MMM) package from Meta
-  Marketing Science.
-It uses various machine learning techniques (Ridge regression, multi-objective evolutionary algorithm for hyperparameter optimization, time-series decomposition for trend & season, gradient-based optimization for budget allocation etc.) to define media channel efficiency and effectivity, explore adstock rates and saturation curves.
+  * **What is Robyn?**: Robyn is an experimental, semi-automated and open-sourced Marketing Mix Modeling (MMM) package from Meta Marketing Science.
+It uses various machine learning techniques (Ridge regression, multi-objective evolutionary algorithm for hyperparameter optimization, time-series decomposition for trend & season, gradient-based optimization for budget allocation, clustering, etc.) to define media channel efficiency and effectivity, explore adstock rates and saturation curves.
 It's built for granular datasets with many independent variables and therefore especially suitable for digital and direct response advertisers with rich data sources.

-  * **Why are we doing this**: MMM used to be a resource-intensive technique that was only affordable for "big players".
+  * **Why are we doing this?**: MMM used to be a resource-intensive technique that was only affordable for "big players".
 As the privacy needs of the measurement landscape evolve, there's a clear trend of increasing demand for modern MMM as a privacy-safe solution.
-At
-  Meta Marketing Science, our mission is to help all businesses grow by transforming marketing practices grounded in data and science.
-  It's highly aligned with our mission to democratising MMM and making it accessible for advertisers of all sizes.
+At Meta Marketing Science, our mission is to help all businesses grow by transforming marketing practices grounded in data and science.
+It's highly aligned with our mission to democratizing MMM and making it accessible for advertisers of all sizes.
 With Project Robyn, we want to contribute to the measurement landscape, inspire the industry and build a community for exchange and innovation around the future of MMM and Marketing Science in general.

 ## Quick start (R only)